Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 FiveThirtyEight [fivethirtyeight.com] a month before the election: "Clinton has more than twice as many field offices as Trump nationwide (489 vs. 207), and her organization dominates Trump’s in every battleground state."

-Field Offices != data operation (Score:2)
+Field Offices != data operation (Score:4, Interesting)

 She's actually probably right.
 She lost because she didn't campaign in the rust belt.
 That's probably because their data op said they had a lock on it.
 Also keep in mind she lost by very, very slim margins.
 It came down to a few tens of thousands of votes in a few dozen districts.

-Watch what you email, then leaks won't hurt (Score:4, Insightful)
+Watch what you email, then leaks won't hurt (Score:5, Insightful)

 Hillary's right about one thing...
 (Score:2)